camunda/camunda-docs/versioned_docs/version-8.5/components/modeler/forms/form-element-library/forms-element-library-number.md

 ### Datatypes

-Number can be bound to numeric data, or `strings` which can be parsed to numeric data (as per [Javascript's tryParse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt)), but will always output strictly `integer` data.
+Number can be bound to numeric data, or `strings` which can be parsed to numeric data (as per [JavaScript's tryParse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt)), but will always output strictly `integer` data.